OpenBazaar/openbazaar-go/README.md

       -l, --loglevel=             set the logging level [debug, info, notice, warning, error, critical]
-      -a, --allowip=              only allow API connections from these IPs -s, --stun                  use stun on µTP IPv4 [deprecated for now] -d, --datadir=              specify the data directory to be used --tor                   Automatically configure the daemon to run as a Tor hidden service and use Tor exclusively.
+      -a, --allowip=              only allow API connections from these IPs -s, --stun                  use stun on µTP IPv4 -d, --datadir=              specify the data directory to be used -c, --authcookie=           turn on API authentication and use this specific cookie
+      -u, --useragent=            add a custom user-agent field --torpassword=          Set the tor control password.
+This will override the tor password in the config.
+          --tor                   Automatically configure the daemon to run as a Tor hidden service and use Tor exclusively.
                                   Requires Tor to be running.